-“University of Houston is the right place, and this is the right time to offer this program,” says Dr. Rivera Garza.
+“University of Houston is the right place, and this is the right time to offer this program,” Dr. Rivera Garza said.
 “Houston is a large city with the cultural infrastructure to enhance the learning experience.
 In addition, UH is a Hispanic-serving institution and the home of Arte Público Press, the nation’s largest and most established publisher of contemporary and recovered literature by U.S. Hispanic authors.”

-Dr. Rivera Garza herself is an award winning author of six novels, three collections of short stories, five collections of poetry and three non-fiction books.
+Dr. Rivera Garza is an award-winning author of six novels, three collections of short stories, five collections of poetry and three non-fiction books.
 However, her educational background is a bit unexpected.

 The entire time she was pursuing her degrees, Dr. Rivera Garza was also writing on the side.
 As her work began to be published, she found herself following two paths simultaneously — one studying history and the other as a creative writer.

 “Those paths intersected as I worked on my doctoral dissertation,” she recalled.
 “I was researching the history of late 19th and early 20th century Mexico by examining the records of the inmates in a Mexican mental hospital.”

 The mental health cases that she studied inspired her to write her first novel, "Nadie me verá llorar" ("No One Will See Me Cry").
 The novel was translated to English from its original Spanish — her primary language — by Andrew Hurley.

 Dr. Rivera Garza was born in the Texas Valley.
 Her grandparents were cotton-pickers on the Texas-Mexico border.
 Spanish was the first language she learned in her home, but she was surrounded by English on TV and in school.
 As a young girl, her family moved to Mexico where she lived until attending graduate school at UH.